int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 You must save a `settings.py` file in this directory before executing this pipeline.
 The said file needs to be in the format of `settings_template.py`.
 You may copy and rename that file, making any desired settings changes.
 The settings used for the BWM pre-print main figures can be found in the directory `settings_for_BWM_figure`.
+Additionally, there are settings for omnibus testing in the directory `settings_for_BWM_omnibus` and settings for comparing results with the prior paper in the directory `settings_for_prior_paper`.
+*Note that the settings files are sometimes copied from older settings files, and there may be missing or additional settings that cause errors.
+If this occurs just add or remove settings to match `settings_template.py`*
-The settings file also determines where results will be saved and the file namings for this decoding run.
+The settings file determines where results will be saved and the file namings for this decoding run.
 `SETTINGS_FORMAT_NAME` plays a central role in identifying a particular decoding run.
 If this variable does not change and the decoding pipeline is run multiple times, decoding computation which has already been completed will not be re-computed i.e. previous computations will be skipped.
 But if this variable is